 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 This Funder Tool Kit specifically highlights opportunities for New and Early Career Faculty.
 It includes priorities, funding opportunities, proposal guidance, and additional resources.
-The Funder Tool Kits are a collaborative effort between the UCF Libraries and .
+The Funder Tool Kits are a collaborative effort between the UCF Libraries and OR Research Development Team.

 NIH Early Career Reviewer (ECR) Program - From the NIH Center for Scientific Review (CSR).
 The goals of the ECR Program are to: (1) Train and educate qualified scientists without prior CSR review experience so that they may develop into critical and well trained reviewers.
 (2) Help emerging researchers advance their careers by exposing them to a peer review experience that may make them more competitive as applicants.
 (3) Enrich the existing pool of NIH reviewers by including scientists from less research-intensive institutions as well as those from traditionally research-intensive institutions.

 New Faculty Workshop Series - Research Development coordinates a series of workshops on each of the Office of Research units that support them with their research, including how to navigate the research process from finding funding to protecting intellectual property.

 Literature Review (select by subject from the list below):

 Now that you have found the perfect funding opportunity, let us help you build the perfect proposal.
 The OR Research Development team can help with planning, preparation assistance, draft review feedback, informational resources, and more!
 Visit our website for next steps information.

 A unique approach to supporting large, complex proposal submissions.